Cray Wanderers F.C.: History

 The first origins of Cray Wanderers are linked to the construction of the London, Chatham and Dover Railway line during 1858 to 1860.
 During their leisure time, migrant workers kicked a ball around, and that is how the club originated in the St Mary Cray village.
 The pitch at Star Lane is now a cemetery, and is located beneath the nine-arch railway viaduct that spans the Cray Valley.
 The industrial belt of the River Cray, especially the paper mills, provided much of the club's support up until the 1950s.

 Cray Wanderers were a strong force in senior county football at the turn of the century.
 After being Kent Junior Cup semi-finalists and finalists in 1890–91 and 1891–92, they entered the first ever FA Amateur Cup competition in 1893–94.
 They had a spell as a professional club between 1895 and 1907.
 They were a nursery club for Woolwich Arsenal during part of this period.
 They were one of the founder members of the Kent League in 1894–95, and they won the championship in 1901–02.
 Other honours included Southern Suburban League champions in 1898–99, West Kent League champions in 1903–04, and Kent Senior Cup runners-up in 1899–1900.

 After World War I, Cray switched to the London League where they remained until 1934.
 In the 1930–31 season, they won the Kent Amateur Cup.
 Cray rejoined the Kent League in 1934–35, but their four-year stay came to grief when 1936 saw the loss of the Fordcroft ground in Cray Avenue, their home since 1898.
 Cray were forced to drop into a lower level of football, drifting from one temporary pitch to another while the club committee dwindled to a perilously small number.
-The team struggled badly in the South London Alliance and the Kent Amateur League.
+The team struggled in the South London Alliance and the Kent Amateur League.